srouse/figma-design-system-website/README.md

 ## Github Configuration
 The tokens created with the Figma Design System widget can be immediately transformed on deployment and deployed to a Github repo as well as a Github NPM package.
 This requires a Github account and an access token that has workflow and read:packages permissions (see below).

+Note: The Figma Design System plugin will create and configure your Github repo for you, so enter a name of a repository that does NOT yet exist.

 [![Github Configuration](https://images.ctfassets.net/rtkhko6y3s3u/5o9Na9IAKpMoLlNeOB7N1/d90b7dbf573bad045c3287b81e4ae947/Github_Configuration.png)](https://images.ctfassets.net/rtkhko6y3s3u/5o9Na9IAKpMoLlNeOB7N1/d90b7dbf573bad045c3287b81e4ae947/Github_Configuration.png "View Full Size")